 The single most important way of stopping coronavirus spreading and minimising the risk of infection for your family is washing your hands and teaching your kids to wash theirs for 20 seconds before handling food, before meals, after coming indoors, after using the bathroom, after blowing their nose, coughing or sneezing, after touching pets, etc. Use plenty of soap, rinse little hands well and use disposable towels or each have your own towel at the ready.
 Children touch their nose, eyes and mouth constantly, so make sure their hands are clean the spread of corona virus.

 When you take the kids out to catch some fresh air, make sure even your youngest knows to keep the required distance of two metres from anyone outside your family.
 Avoid crowded spots and stick to your local green, forest or park.
-Carry sanitiser or disposable gloves with you should you have to touch gates, for example.
+Carry sanitiser or disposable gloves, such as unigloves, with you should you have to touch gates, for example.